daniellerner10/student-learning-platform/src/docs/implementation_plan.md

 # Implementation Plan: Student Learning Platform

-This document outlines the step-by-step implementation plan for building the Student Learning Platform according to the specifications.
+This document outlines the step-by-step implementation plan for building the Student Learning Platform according to the specifications and following the global development rules.

+## Global Development Guidelines
+- After making changes, ALWAYS start a new server for testing
+- Iterate on existing code instead of creating new code
+- Maintain existing patterns before attempting changes
+- Kill all related servers before starting a new one
+- Prefer simple solutions and avoid code duplication
+- Write environment-aware code (dev, test, prod)
+- Only make requested or well-understood changes
+- Fix issues using existing patterns before introducing new ones
+- Keep files under 300 lines - refactor when necessary
+- No mocking data for dev or prod environments
+- Focus only on code relevant to the task

 ## Phase 1: Project Setup and Infrastructure